Write ME: An Epistolary Poetry Project

 How to Get Involved:

-1. Please see below for details and to sign up for one (or more) of the 20+ free workshops in every county of Maine and online.
-We will be adding workshops as all of the details are confirmed.
+1. Please see below for details and to sign up for one (or more) of the 20+ free workshops in every county of Maine and online during October and November.
+If you missed the workshops, you can also watch the online workshop with Richard Blanco here.

 2. Anyone 18+ is eligible to sign up to be paired with a poetry pen pal and exchange letter poems from December to April, 2025.
-More info coming soon!
+Please click the signup button under the workshop listings below.
+The signup deadline is November 20.
+There are responses to frequently asked questions below as well.

 3. Please stay tuned for a celebration of this project in 2025.